Punctuation in Korean generally follows English style, including use of the colon. But there are a some nuances to keep in mind.

-Note how, in the Korean, the colon has a space before and after it.
+In the Korean, the colon has a space before and after.
 But in English, we don’t do that.

 Amazingly, even though I clearly explained that it was correct to leave the colon as I had delivered, the client overruled me and changed all of the colons in the English to this:

-This is an error which is so commonly committed in written Korean that it approaches acceptability... and in this case, became the final version of the English translation!
+This is an error which is so commonly made in written Korean that it approaches acceptability.
+In this case, it even became the final version of the translation I delivered.

-I asked Hongil Kim--one of my long-time associates in Korea and featured on my website--about this and he provided a very helpful in-depth explanation.
+I asked my long-time associate and English-to-Korean translator, Hongil Kim, about this and he provided me with some additional perspective.
 Here’s a translation of his response.

 The various punctuation marks used in modern Korean (,, ?, !, .) were not part of the language just one hundred years ago.
 We have come to use these through influence from the West.

-Thus, it is correct to follow Western conventions in the use of punctuation, but oddly, it has become common practice in Korean to put a space before the colon.
+Thus, though it is correct to follow Western conventions in the use of punctuation, it has oddly become common practice in Korean to put a space before the colon.

-Perhaps this started because early Korean computer fonts (which were double-type, rather than single-byte like English) were not able to use proportional spacing and this meant the colon was shown with a little space before it and so Koreans naturally came to accept this usage.
+Perhaps this started because early Korean computer fonts (which were double-byte, rather than single-byte like English) were not able to use proportional spacing and this meant the colon was shown with a little space before it.
+As a result, Koreans naturally came to accept this usage.